michaelfester/docs/docs/guides/tips/transpose.md

 ![](/docs/guides/core/organizing-your-data/reports.png)

 We can use `=TRANSPOSE` to fix this.
-We’ll create a new table, and type =TRANSPOSE in the top-left cell.
+We'll create a new table, and type =TRANSPOSE in the top-left cell.

 ![](/docs/guides/core/organizing-your-data/transpose.png)